Automation Anywhere (AA) is the leading cloud RPA platform. With PixieBrix, you can trigger AA Bots from any web page via AA’s Control Room API.

 Configuring the Control Room API

-On the Integrations screen, add the Automation Anywhere Control Room integration.
+On the Integrations Screen, add the Automation Anywhere Control Room integration.
 The following fields are required:

 - Control Room URL: the URL of the AA tenant.
 Should include the